sgoudelis/mybitbank/README.md

 Install GeoIP

 Django supports GeoIP but its implementation is just a wrapper.
-The libgeoip library still needs to be install system-wide.
+The libgeoip library still needs to be installed system-wide.

 ```
 sudo apt-get install python-dev